What Not To Bring to Peru

 Other Dangerous Weapons: Prohibited weapons also include items like brass knuckles, batons, or any other object designed with the intent to harm or injure.

-Other items include, but are not limited to:
+Other restricted items include, but are not limited to:

 - Cultural items and artifacts

-- Animals/wildlife Pets except for one dog or one cat, other animals, and animals under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) - get in contact with the nearest Peruvian consulate and Senasa.
+- Animals protected under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
+Contact the nearest Peruvian Consulate and SENASA before travel.

 - Plants and plant products